jamesquinlan/principles-programming-languages/topics/c2_design_criteria.md

 i = 10
 ```

 __Programmer efficiency__ is another consideration.
 How quickly can a programmer develop a program?
-This is directly related to the programming language's __expressiveness__.
-However, there is a trade-off usually between programmer efficiency and execution efficiency.
-For example, by not having to provide explicit data types (e.g., `int x;`) or use more syntax (e.g., `if (x > 0){}`), programmers can code more efficiently, however, the strict typing of varaibles increases execution efficiency.
+This directly relates to the programming language's __expressiveness__.
+However, there is usually a trade-off between programmer efficiency and execution efficiency.
+For example, by not having to provide explicit data types (e.g., `int x;`) or use more syntax (e.g., `if (x > 0){}`), programmers can code more efficiently, however, the strict typing of variables increases execution efficiency.
 However, it has been found that coding is only about 10% of the process, whereas debugging and maintaining is around 90%.
-Therefore, being able to detect bugs is much more important with respect to programmer efficiency.
+Therefore, detecting bugs is much more important to programmer efficiency.

+The **efficiency principle** in programming language design emphasizes the importance of creating languages and language features that promote the efficient execution of programs.
+The efficiency principle aims to minimize unnecessary computational overhead, reduce resource usage, and optimize performance.
+Here are some key considerations related to the efficiency principle:

+* **Execution Speed**: An efficient programming language design focuses on enabling the fast execution of programs.
+This includes designing efficient control flow mechanisms, minimizing overhead in function calls, and optimizing common operations.
+In addition, language features that minimize unnecessary runtime checks, promote efficient data access patterns, and provide low-level control can contribute to faster execution.

+* **Memory Efficiency**: Memory usage is critical to efficiency.
+An efficient language design incorporates memory management mechanisms that minimize memory leaks, reduce fragmentation, and optimize memory allocation and deallocation.
+It may include features such as automatic memory management (garbage collection), support for manual memory management, or advanced memory optimization techniques.

+* **Resource Utilization**: Efficient language design aims to optimize system resources.
+This includes considerations for efficient usage of CPU cycles, I/O operations, network resources, and other system-level resources.
+Language features that enable asynchronous or parallel programming, efficient I/O handling, and resource-aware abstractions contribute to better resource utilization.

+* **Compilation and Interpretation Efficiency**: Efficiency also encompasses the compilation or interpretation process of the language itself.
+An efficient language design considers techniques for optimizing the compilation or interpretation process to generate high-performance executable code.
+This may involve optimizations such as just-in-time (JIT) compilation, static analysis, code transformations, or other compiler/interpreter techniques.

+* **Language Portability**: An efficient language design aims to be portable across different hardware architectures and operating systems without sacrificing performance.
+It may provide abstractions or mechanisms that allow programs written in the language to efficiently utilize system-specific features when available while also ensuring fallback mechanisms for platforms without such features.

+* **Performance Predictability**: Efficiency in language design includes providing predictable performance characteristics.
+Developers should reasonably expect how code will perform under different scenarios.
+Consistent performance characteristics allow developers to reason about the efficiency of their code, optimize bottlenecks, and make informed design decisions.

+Efficiency is often a balancing act, as optimizing for one aspect may introduce trade-offs in other areas, such as code readability, maintainability, or development productivity.
+Therefore, an efficient language design must carefully consider these trade-offs and balance performance and other important factors.

+By adhering to the efficiency principle, programming languages can empower developers to write high-performance code, efficiently use system resources, and build scalable and responsive software systems.